 Innovation and adoption for the Australian prune industry (DP15002)

-- Continued liaison with prune growers to understand industry concerns and needs.
+- Continued liaison with and availability for prune growers and other industry participants to understand industry concerns and needs, and to provide information and discuss issues.